If you have any other questions, please contact us (toll free in BC) at 1-800-380-2267 or 1-604-869-5353 or email email@example.com.

 Camp Squeah and its staff and board care a great deal about the health of our environment and engage in conservation on site in a few different ways.
 Here’s some of the things we do to work towards saving energy and helping our environment.

-Most often Tim Larson, Squeah’s OE Coordinator, will be your host while you’re on site.
+Most often Tim Larson, Squeah’s OE Director, will be your host while you’re on site.
 Your host is someone to whom you can ask questions, receive help for details during your day and communicate with throughout your retreat should you have anything you need or want to share.
-Occasionally another staff member may be assigned to host your group, like our Assistant Program Director, Dustin Siemens.
+Occasionally another staff member may be assigned to host your group.

 A host is a great person to share info like changes in programming requests, any needs or medical concerns, reporting of any facility damage and feedback about any of our services.